RSEmail/provoke/README.md

 provoke
 =======

 Lightweight, asynchronous function execution in Python using AMQP.
+Provoke was inspired by [Celery][4], but intends to be *much* smaller and less invasive.

-## Installation
+### Installation

 ```
 sudo pip install provoke